My Own Gratitude Resume

 It’s always seemed to me that a resume is supposed to say something about how you came to be who you are, but it never really does.
 This format might get closer.
 I’m also feeling immense gratitude for my current work, so it seems like a great time to finally do my own.
 There’s nothing worse than writing a resume when you actually need a job.

 Science fairs in high school were supposed to teach me about science, but I’m convinced I was good at them because I liked putting information together and presenting it.
+I also like managing the different pieces of putting it all together.
 Being an alternate to the International Science and Engineering Fair gave a girl from rural Ohio a little confidence and a rare chance to travel (not to mention a killer tour of the Johnson Space Center).

-As an intern for the Hayden Planetarium at the American Museum of Natural History, I am now grateful to have learned that astronomy was not a good career path for me.
+As an intern for the Hayden Planetarium at the American Museum of Natural History, I earned that astronomy was not a good career path for me.
+I’m grateful for that, even though it was painful and confusing at the time.

 1989 and again in 1998